rlgeb/notes/eecs281-notes.md

 ***stack***-special type of list.  last-in, first out.
 (LIFO)

--we built this list based in 281.
++ we built this list based in 281.

 ***queue***-special type of list.  first-in, first-out.
 (FIFO)

--we built this array based in 281.
++ we built this array based in 281.

 ## RECURSIVE PROBLEM SOLVING
 if you are given a tree problem then you should be solving it with rucursion

 ***recursion***-a problem that calls itself.
 Use recursive relation to analyse performance.

--must have a termination condition
++ must have a termination condition

--each recrsive call must be on a smaller problem
++ each recrsive call must be on a smaller problem

 two types of recursion: